Presenting…

 Not terribly long after I uploaded the site, I had asked his permission to base publication projects on his unpublished stories.
 He granted it.
 The first of his stories which I did a design for was ‘Eureka in Oz’.
 For that story I was able to modify and repurpose public domain Oz illustrations by John R. Neill, who is the most well-known of all the official Oz illustrators.
 The second story, however, was not so cooperative.
 There was no way that I was going to be able to adapt and reuse original Oz art to illustrate that one, and as I’ve said with some frequency, I am a designer, not an artist.

-And so the matter rested for some time.
+And so the matter rested for several years.

-Well, any new skill takes time.
+Well, any new skill takes time to learn.
 It was close to a year before I produced anything that seemed fit for public display.
-But it did seem to be a viable solution to the problm of getting ‘The Magic Carpet of Oz’ built and ready for posting.
+But this did seem to be a viable solution to the problm of getting ‘The Magic Carpet of Oz’ built and ready for posting.
 Unfortunately, the DAZ Studio — which is the program that I use — is not a modeling program.
 It will generate primitives (cubes, spheres, etc.) but to build an actual scene you need to use models that already exist.
-And, despite the fact that most of the character designs for the Oz books have been public domain for decades, models of any number of the Oz characters simply do not exist.
+And, despite the fact that most of the character designs from the Oz books have been public domain for decades, models of any number of the Oz secondary characters simply do not exist.

-Well, I was able to substitute or modify existing models for the characters that were the most used in the story.
+Well, I was able to substitute or kitbash new models for the characters that were the most used in the story.
 And I did what was my best at the time.
-The story was posted at New Year, 2012.
+The story was posted around New Year, 2012.
 About a week and a half before an inadvertaint disk wipe destroyed all my scene and character files.

-I wasn’t altogether satisfied with the posted project, however, because it was incomplete.
+I wasn’t altogether satisfied with the posted project, however, because I considered it to be incomplete.
 A story based on the Magic Carpet really requires at least one illustration of the party crossing the deadly desert using the carpet.
 And I couldn't do one for lack of a Sawhorse and wagon.
-And while there is no shortage of vehicles in the Poserverse, none of them resemble what I could make out from Neill’s illustrations of the Red Wagon (he never really drew it in detail, but it seated six and most of the models only seated four).
+While there is no shortage of vehicle models in the Poserverse, none of them resemble what I could make out from Neill’s illustrations of the Red Wagon (he never really drew it in detail, but it seated six and most of the available models only seated four).
 And there was nothing whatsoever that resembled the Sawhorse.

 But an .obj file is not a finished model.
 It needs to have a “texture (i.e, skin)” and it needs to be rigged, so you can pose it.
 An unrigged model is just a static prop.